jemish8/Algorithms-2020fall/homeworks/Homework02.md

 Discuss why the recursive solution to the rod cutting problem is so inefficient?

 # Question 4
-Discuss what are the two dynamic programing approaches are.
+Discuss the two dynamic programing approaches.
+If you were asked to implement, which one would you choose, and why?

 # Question 5
 Comapare and discuss the running times of a recursive solution and a the dynamic programming solution to the rod curring problem.